-We and each of our directors and executive officers and the selling stockholder, who will collectively own 342,157,200 shares of our common stock upon the closing of this offering (based on our shares outstanding as of September 30, 2020), have agreed, subject to certain exceptions, not to sell or transfer any common stock or securities convertible into, exchangeable for, exercisable for, or repayable with common stock, for 180 days after the date of this prospectus (other than with respect to 50% of the shares of common stock beneficially owned by the selling stockholder, or approximately 165,100,000 shares, based on our shares held by the selling stockholder upon the closing of this offering), to which such restrictions shall apply for 365 days after the date of this prospectus with respect to such shares) without first obtaining the written consent of either Morgan Stanley & Co.
-LLC or Credit Suisse Securities (USA) LLC.
+We and each of our directors and executive officers and the selling stockholder, who will collectively own shares of our common stock upon the closing of this offering (based on our shares outstanding as of September 30, 2020), have agreed, subject to certain exceptions, not to sell or transfer any common stock or securities convertible into, exchangeable for, exercisable for, or repayable with common stock, for days after the date of this prospectus without first obtaining the written consent of

-Upon the expiration of the applicable lock-up periods, substantially all of the shares subject to such lock-up restrictions will become eligible for sale, subject to the limitations discussed above.
+Upon the expiration of the lock-up period, substantially all of the shares subject to such lock-up restrictions will become eligible for sale, subject to the limitations discussed above.
 For a further description of these lock-up agreements, please see "Underwriters."

 While substantially all record holders of our common stock, including Playtika Holding UK, are parties to the lock-up agreements with the underwriters referred to above, holders of direct and indirect beneficial interests in the outstanding equity of Playtika Holding UK and Alpha, are not typically subject to any such lock-up agreements or similar restrictions with respect to those equity interests, including Yuzhu Shi.
-Accordingly, such equityholders may be able to short sell, transfer, hedge, pledge, or otherwise dispose of their direct and indirect beneficial interests in the outstanding equity of Playtika Holding UK and Alpha at any time after the closing of this offering, which may impact or change the ownership structure of our controlling entities, and thus the composition of our indirect passive or controlling investors, which could adversely impact our stock.
-Similarly, Yuzhu Shi may permit Playtika Holding UK and Alpha to make distributions of our shares to these indirect equityholders, subject to, during the lock-up period, the entry of such holders into a lock-up agreement substantially similar to the lock-up agreement entered into by Playtika Holding UK, as further described in the section entitled "Underwriters," and thus those equityholders may become direct holders of, and may elect to sell or transfer, our common stock.
+Accordingly, such equityholders may be able to short sell, transfer, hedge, pledge, or otherwise dispose of or attempt to sell, short sell, transfer, hedge, pledge, or otherwise dispose of their direct and indirect beneficial interests in the outstanding equity of Playtika Holding UK and Alpha at any time after the closing of this offering, which may impact or change the ownership structure of our controlling entities, and thus the composition of our indirect passive or controlling investors, which could adversely impact our stock.
+Similarly, following the expiration of the lock-up agreements, Yuzhu Shi may permit Playtika Holding UK and Alpha to make distributions of our shares to these indirect equityholders, and thus those equityholders may become direct holders of, and may elect to sell or transfer, our common stock.